Magical creatures in The Chronicles of Narnia: Sea serpents

 Sea serpents and other massive aquatic monsters are rumored to inhabit the vast oceans to the east of the mainland, though most regard these tales as mere superstitions of drunk sailors and pirates.
 However, the crew of the Dawn Treader were notably attacked by a large sea serpent that almost destroyed the ship, confirming that much of the ocean had yet to be discovered.

 Stars

-Narnia has a vast array of star arranged in different constellations than the ones found on Earth.
+Narnia has a vast array of stars arranged in different constellations than the ones found on Earth.
 Each of the stars are actually powerful, sentient beings created by Aslan.
 The exact extent of their strength and knowledge is unknown.
 Some stars can give up this status and take on a mortal form, such as the magician Coriakin.
 Others still travel to Earth and retain their abilities, such as Ramandu and his daughter.
 Ramandu's daughter in turn would give up her heavenly status and marry King Caspian, and the two would have a son Rilian.
 She was killed by the poison of the Lady of the Green Kirtle.

 At the end of time, the stars all return to Earth at the blow of Father Time's horn, permanently darkening the night sky.